scarsam/nobel-sustainability/src/cms/about/2020-01-26-about-us-new.md

         Laureate, CEO of NST Media for the Nobel NST Sustainable Development Fund.
 He is also the President of the NST Foundation China Association and nominee for the Nobel NST Prize.
+    - image:
+        alt: Maqsood Ahmad Naz
+        image: /images/Maqsood-Naz.jpeg
+      name: 'Mr. Maqsood Ahmad Naz — Ambassador – Pakistan & UAE, Houston-Texas'
+      text: >-
+        Maqsood Ahmad Naz is an entrepreneur and philanthropist, with more than 30 years of industrial experience, Mr. Naz is serving Pakistan’s Textile, Power Generation and Water Treatment sectors through his Organisation of Olympia International.
+He has served as the Senior Vice Chairman for Federation of Pakistan, Chamber of Commerce and Industry (FPCCI), Central Standing Committee for Textiles (2016-18) and is currently serving as its Convener for Water Recycling.

+        Mr. Naz is also the President and Founder of the Shelter and Care Foundation for the disabled and handicapped.
+The foundation aims to assist the underprivileged of the local society to obtain medical treatment and the professional skills to be self-sufficient.

+        He has developed international business operations based primarily in Pakistan, UAE and USA and has encouraged bilateral trade between Pakistan and USA through the platform of the US-PAK Business Development Gateway.
+His appointment as the Ambassador of Nobel Sustainability Trust (NST) for Pakistan, UAE and Houston-Texas chapters, shows the organisation's and his commitment to align global industry with the NST's goals and values.

+        The three nations are intended to become major operational centers for the promotion of renewable technologies and policies, life-sustaining clean environments, thereby providing inspiration and protection to present and future generations.
   heading: Personell
 ---